rokath/trice/docs/TriceUserGuide.md

 ##  5. <a name='tricetoolinloggingaction'></a>`trice` tool in logging action

 <!--
-Executing `trice update` at the root of your project source updates in case of changes, the *Trice* statements inside the source code and the ID list.
+Executing `trice insert` at the root of your project source updates in case of changes, the *Trice* statements inside the source code and the ID list.
 The `-src` switch can be used multiple times to keep the amount of parsed data small for better speed.
 -->

 With `trice log -port COM12` you can visualize the trices on the PC, if for example `COM12` is receiving the data from the embedded device at the 115200 default baudrate.